nginxinc/nginx-gateway-fabric/docs/proposals/control-data-plane-split/README.md

 An example of what this looks like is defined [here](https://docs.nginx.com/nginx/admin-guide/load-balancer/dynamic-configuration-api/#configuring-persistence-of-dynamic-configuration).

+We will send an UpdateHTTPUpstreams APIRequest to the agent, and it will make the NGINX Plus API call.
+The state file gets created automatically by nginx.

 #### Secret duplication and synchronization

 There are multiple Secrets that an NGINX Plus user can and will be creating.
 These include: